-Breaking into board gaming after a long battle with MTG addiction, I have become a lover of the epic eurogames.
-I will play almost anything, but love the decision making and critical thinking that comes with heavy euros.
-My local group is small but consistent and often plan a game night around a single long experience, with maybe a couple filler games thrown in.
-I now share my love of gaming with my 4-year old son, introducing him to the cool kids games that modern board game companies have to offer.
+Breaking into board gaming after a long battle with MTG addiction, Andrew has become a lover of the epic eurogames.
+He will play almost anything, but loves the decision making and critical thinking that comes with heavy euros.
+His local group is small but consistent and often plan a game night around a single long experience, with maybe a couple filler games thrown in.
+Andrew now shares his love of gaming with his 4-year old son, introducing him to the cool kids games that modern board game companies have to offer.

 You can follow him on twitter @arsmith7